alexdemirtdjian/HTTPLogMonitoringProgram/readme.md

 ------------------------
 To manage properly the dependency we will set up a virtualenvironement

-* install python 2.7 on your machine (/!\ it won't work on python version <= 2.6 since it uses collections.Counter( ) )
+* install python 2.7 on your machine (/!\ it won't work on python version <= 2.6

-* install pip
-`easy_install pip`

-* install virtualenv
-`pip install virtualenv`

-* create a virtual environment dedicated to the project `virtualenv env_log_monitoring`

-* to enter the virtual env type to quit the virtual env type just deactivate `source env_log_monitoring/bin/activate`

-* install all the requirements for the project
-`pip install -r requirements.txt`
+since it uses collections.Counter( ) )

-* finally edit the access_log path in LogMonitoring/configMonitoring.py`
+* finally edit the configuration file `LogMonitoring/configMonitoring.py` with the correct path of the access_log and the threshold

 Launching the program :